 It’s a neat way to paint a rough natural surface such as a tree trunck, and it works great for stone and rock too.

 Hope this watercolor tutorial on lifting paint has been helpful.
 If you have any questions, send me a message from my contact page.
-I'll do my best to answer them, and I hope to upload more tutorials for you as 2020 progresses.
+I'll do my best to answer them, and I hope to upload more tutorials for you as time goes on.